Towards the non-perturbative cosmological bootstrap: Conclusion and future directions

 \item Pragmatically, the main open task is to set up a {\bf numerical conformal bootstrap} approach to the crossing equations for boundary four-point functions of QFT in dS.
 We gave a proof of principle by deriving a bound in a toy example but it is important to develop a systematic algorithm.
 To use SDPB~\cite{Simmons-Duffin:2015qma} we will need to devise a polynomial approximation to the partial waves (or their regularized version).

 \item There is an alternative approach based on {\bf $\mathbf{6j}$ symbols} that does not use conformal partial waves.
 For simplicity let us focus on the first equation in~\reef{crossing}.
-Integrating both sides over all points $x_i$ against $\Psi_{\D,\ell}^t(x_i)$ and using orthogonality of partial waves, we find
+Integrating both sides over all points $x_i$ against $\Psi_{\D,\ell}^t(x_i)$ and using orthogonality of partial waves, we find \be

-where we used the notation of~\cite{Liu:2018jhs} for the $6j$ symbol $\mathcal{J}_d$.
+\ee where we used the notation of~\cite{Liu:2018jhs} for the $6j$ symbol $\mathcal{J}_d$.
 The disconnected contribution $\mathcal{D}^{st }_{\Delta,\ell}$ can be computed in a similar fashion to the MFT partial wave coefficients in~\reef{eq:IMFT}~\cite{Karateev:2018oml}.
-For the simple case $\langle \OO\Od \OO \Od \rangle$ discussed in \eqref{eq:CorrelatorDagger}, there is no $s$ or $t$ channel disconnect contribution and $I^s=I^t$.
-Therefore, equation \eqref{t to s} says that $I^s$ is invariant under convolution with the $6j$ symbol.
-It would be interesting to explore this constraint together with positivity of $I^s$.
+The equation \eqref{t to s} says that $I_{\D,\ell}$ is invariant under convolution with the $6j$ symbol.
+It would be interesting to explore this constraint together with positivity of $I_{\D,\ell}$.

 \item What are the {\bf interesting questions} about QFT in dS?
 In standard CFT, the basic CFT data are scaling dimensions and OPE coefficients and most bootstrap studies derive bounds on these quantities.
 For QFT in dS, partial wave coefficients $I_{\D,\ell}$ play a similar role to OPE coefficients in CFT.
 However, the former include a set of non-negative functions of the continuous label $\nu$ of principal series irreps.
 What type of bounds should we aim for such functions?
 It would be useful to develop more intuition from perturbative computations.
 Ideally, we would like to find questions that can isolate some physical theory inside an island of the allowed space of QFTs.